 1] How to fix Server lag

 Server lag makes everything a mess, especially since this is your own Minecraft server.
-Now, the first thing you should do is to ensure the correct drive is being used.
+First, ensure the correct drive is being used.
 We recommend a fast and reliable drive, so instead of using a Hard Drive, how about investing in an SSD or RAMDISK?

 For situations where only a Hard Drive is available for use, then defragmenting the drive should improve its overall IO performance.
 At least, we hope this happens.

-With the Hard Drive out of the way, let us focus a little bit on the processing power.
-Chances are your CPU is OK, so maybe you need to reduce the stress it’s facing.
-We can get this done by closing running applications that are not needed.
+With the Hard Drive out of the way, let’s focus a little on the processing power.
+Chances are that your CPU is okay, so you may need to reduce the stress it’s facing.
+We can complete this task by closing unnecessary running applications.

-If Windows power your server, open the Task Manager and kill all unimportant services.
+If Windows powers your server, open the Task Manager and kill all unimportant services.
 Furthermore, enable gaming mode on your anti-virus software if it supports that feature.

 Finally, we want to look at the RAM.
-Server lag, in many cases, has much to do with RAM.
-If you do not have enough, then increase it in order to allocate more for the game.
-Bear in mind that too much RAM can cause a CPU bottleneck, so be careful.
+Server lag, in many cases, is often related to RAM.
+If you don’t have enough, increase it to allocate more for the game.
+Bear in mind that excessive RAM can cause a CPU bottleneck, so be cautious.

 2] How to fix Network lag